9Quid/WindowsServer2022-Lab/2.AD DS Config/README.md

-# 1. Active Directory Domain services set-up
+# Active Directory Domain services set-up

+## Introduction

+In this lab, I set up Active Directory Domain Services on Windows Server 2022.
+I installed the AD DS role, promoted the server to a Domain Controller, and verified functionality by creating and testing an Organizational Unit (OU).

 ## Objectives

-- Install Active Directory Domain Services (AD DS) role on Windows Server 2022.
-- Promote the server to a Domain Controller.
-- Test Domain Controller functionality.

-## Steps and Walkthroughs
+The goal of this lab was to install and configure Active Directory Domain Services (AD DS), promote the server to a Domain Controller, and confirm its functionality in the domain environment..

 ### Step 1 – Install Roles & Features

 - Opened Server Manager, clicked on **Manage** selected **Add Roles and Features**

 ![alt text](<../2.AD DS Config/screenshots/01-roles & features.png>)

-**Figure 01:** added roles and features
+**Figure shows added roles and features**

 - Then completed the wizard and installed **AD DS**

 ![alt text](<../2.AD DS Config/screenshots/02-AD DS- installed.png>)

-**Figure 02:** Shows the completed installation of AD DS
+**Figure Shows the completed installation of AD DS**

 ### Step 2 Promote Server to Domain Controller